Marsettic/m4b-for-ipod/README.md

 # m4b-for-ipod

 > [!NOTE]
-> This was **vibe-coded**.
+> This was **vibe-coded** and limited testing has been done besides my own personal use.
 The code and the readme was generated using AI.
 Use this tool at your own risk and **DO NOT** encode your audiobooks with this tool if you have not backed them up

 **Fix chirping audiobooks on the iPod.** Batch-converts `.m4b` files to AAC-LC mono, stripping the HE-AAC artifacts that Classic-era iPods can't decode properly.